We are making Grizzly Peak safer from wildfires.

 • Pruning trees and shrubs to provide a horizontal separation in between them.

-We have conducted a CEQA (California Environmental Quality Act) review and received an exemption for this work.
-Biological reporting begins two weeks before vegetation reduction starts -- depending on the season.
+• We conducted a California Environmental Quality Act (CEQA) review and received an exemption for this work.
+Biological monitoring begins two weeks before vegetation reduction starts -- depending on the season.

 Collaborating Agencies

-The East Bay Regional Park District's fuels management project aims to significantly reduce wildfire risk and enhance emergency access and evacuation capabilities by connecting to and filling in the gaps between existing fuels reduction projects in the area of Grizzly Peak Boulevard.
-Six units in Tilden and Sibley Regional Parks will be targeted to protect the communities of Berkeley, Oakland, and Orinda.
+• The East Bay Regional Park District's fuels management project aims to significantly reduce wildfire risk and enhance emergency access and evacuation capabilities by connecting to and filling in the gaps between existing fuels reduction projects in the area of Grizzly Peak Boulevard.
+Six areas located in Tilden and Sibley Regional Parks will be targeted to protect the communities of Berkeley, Oakland, and Orinda.

 Hazardous wildland fuels will be treated in a manner consistent with our Wildfire Hazard and Resource Management Plan and the East Bay Hills CalVTP, resulting in reduced wildfire risk and increased resilience to future threats of wildfire.
 This will be achieved by reducing brush and ladder fuels, thinning dense stands of trees, promoting fire-resilient species and biodiversity, and preventing the colonization and establishment of invasive weeds.